grapa-dev/grapa/docs-src/docs/obj/grep.md

 ### Status
 - **All valid single, pair, triple, higher-order, and parallel option combinations are now systematically covered by dedicated test files.**
-- The next step is to proceed with edge case coverage, ensuring all edge case handling is compatible with the full option matrix.
+- The next step is to proceed with edge case coverage, ensuring all edge case handling is compatible with the full option matrix.:

 ### Edge Case Handling
-- Edge case tests will be added **after** the main option matrix is complete.
+- Edge case tests will be added **after** the main option matrix is complete.:
-- Edge case handling must be compatible with all option combinations that may reach the relevant code path.
+- Edge case handling must be compatible with all option combinations that may reach the relevant code path.:
-- Edge case test files will be clearly marked and cross-referenced here.
+- Edge case test files will be clearly marked and cross-referenced here.:

 > **This living section ensures that the current state of Grapa grep option support, test coverage, and design philosophy is always visible and up to date.**